notwaldorf/emoji-translate/README.md

   * `getAllEmojiForWord(word)` -- returns a list of possible emoji translations
   * `getEmojiForWord(word)` -- returns a random translation from the list returned by `getAllEmojiForWord(word)`
   * `translate(chunk, onlyEmoji)` -- returns a translation of the whole chunk of text.
-If `onlyEmoji` is true, then the untranslatable words are removed.
+If `onlyEmoji` is true, then the untranslatable words are removed
-  * `translateForDisplay` -- calls `translate` but returns a `<span>` element that contains either the original word, or the emoji translation, ready for display (either as a span, or a `<select>` if multiple translations are available).
+  * `translateForDisplay` -- calls `translate` but returns a `<span>` element that contains either the original word, or the emoji translation, ready for display (either as a span, or a `<select>` if multiple translations are available)

 ## Chrome extension
 There's also a Chrome  [extension](https://chrome.google.com/webstore/detail/emoji-translate/kkkfndlpdajmbgofkidemhkjoinhmojl) that lets you translate any page on the internet to emoji.
 Your nightmares are finally over.